Father John Mason Lock

 Fr.
-Lock was born and raised in Albuquerque, New Mexico and was baptized as an infant at St. John’s Episcopal Cathedral.
-He attended the University of Delaware, majoring in English Literature.
+Lock was born and raised in Albuquerque, New Mexico.
+He was baptized at St. John’s Episcopal Cathedral and raised in the Episcopal Church.
+He attended the University of Delaware, majoring in English Literature with a minor in Jewish Studies.
 Soon after graduation he began seminary at Trinity School for Ministry in Ambridge, Pennsylvania.
 He served as curate for five years at All Souls Episcopal Church in Oklahoma City.
 In 2013, he was called to Trinity.
-He is responsible for teaching, preaching, worship-leading, and pastoral care at our parish.
+He brings his love of Bible study, leading worship, and compassionate pastoral care to his work at Trinity.
 He and his wife, Bonnie, have four young children.
-His hobbies include literature, music, and traditional woodworking.
+In off hours, he enjoys reading, listening to music, hiking, and traditional woodworking and other handcrafts.

 Dr. Allan Robinson